wodby/docs/2.0/docs/integrations/aws.md

 - Database server can either be highly available (regional) or not (zonal)
 - We use `standard` storage type
 - Storage size can be configured upon creation and storage autoscaling can be enabled
+- You can manage your DBs and users form Wodby dashboard

+## S3

+Wodby provides native integration with Simple Storage Service.
+You can use S3 for storing your applications' backups.